SillyTavern/SillyTavern-Docs/Usage/API Connections/koboldcpp.md

 # KoboldCpp

-KoboldCpp is an easy-to-use API for GGML and GGUF models.
-It's a single self contained distributable from Concedo that builds off llama.cpp.
+KoboldCpp is a self-contained API for GGML and GGUF models.

 This [VRAM Calculator](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator) by Nyx will tell you approximately how much RAM/VRAM your model requires.

 ## Nvidia GPU Quickstart
 This guide assumes you're using Windows.
 * Download the latest release: https://github.com/LostRuins/koboldcpp/releases